Sarmkadan/efcore-slow-query-log/README.md

 // interceptor.Clear();
 // ```
 //
+// ## SlowQueryInterceptorTestsExtensions
+//
+// The `SlowQueryInterceptorTestsExtensions` class offers a collection of helper
+// extension methods that make writing unit tests for `SlowQueryInterceptor` easier.
+// It includes methods for creating test commands, configuring interceptors with
+// common test settings, capturing a query, and retrieving captured samples and
+// counts.
+//
+// ### Usage Example
+//
+// ```csharp
+// using EfCore.SlowQueryLog.Interception;
+// using EfCore.SlowQueryLog.Tests;
+// using Microsoft.Data.Sqlite;
+//
+// // Create a test interceptor with a 200 ms threshold
+// var interceptor = TimeSpan.FromMilliseconds(200).CreateTestInterceptor(
+//     includeParameters: true,
+//     suggestIndexes: false);
+//
+// // Capture a slow query using the test helper
+// var sample = interceptor.CaptureSlowQuery(
+//     \"SELECT * FROM Orders WHERE Id = @p0\",
+//     TimeSpan.FromMilliseconds(850),
+//     (\"@p0\", 42));
+//
+// // Inspect the captured sample (if any)
+// if (sample != null)
+// {
+//     Console.WriteLine($\"Captured duration: {sample.Duration.TotalMilliseconds} ms\");
+//     Console.WriteLine($\"SQL: {sample.Sql}\");
+// }
+//
+// // Retrieve all captured samples and the total count
+// var allSamples = interceptor.GetCapturedSamples();
+// var count = interceptor.GetSlowQueryCount();
+//
+// Console.WriteLine($\"Total captured slow queries: {count}\");
+// ```
+//
 // ## SlowQueryLogOptionsExtensions
 //
 // The `SlowQueryLogOptionsExtensions` class provides a fluent interface for configuring `SlowQueryLogOptions` with method chaining.
 It includes extension methods for setting thresholds, log levels, parameter inclusion, index suggestions, ranking capacity, and callbacks, as well as factory methods for creating pre-configured options instances for different environments.